-Solving problems and delivering value through a business flow spans different areas, expertise, and knowledge, and optimising for local solutions won't make the complexity of the system more explicit, manageable, or the business processes clearer, because we only see a part of the whole system.
+Solving problems and delivering value in a business flow spans different areas, expertise, and knowledge, and optimizing for local solutions won't make the complexity of the system more explicit, or manageable, or the business processes clearer because we only see a part of the whole system.

 Enter Domain-Driven Design (DDD)

 Domain-Driven Design is not meant to be a static, once-only process.
 It is meant to be a continuous collaboration between developers, domain experts, and other stakeholders.
-So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation - Domain Modeling Made Functional, Scott Wlaschin
+So if the requirements change, we must always start by reevaluating the domain model first, rather than just patching the implementation.

 The domain and a model